ctoledocarlo/ctoledoGPT/README.md

 ## 🌐 Use Cases

-- **Recruiters**: Quickly assess Carlo's fit for job opportunities
+- **Recruiters**: Quickly assess my fitness for job opportunities
-- **Potential Collaborators**: Learn about Carlo's technical expertise and project history
+- **Potential Collaborators**: Learn about my technical expertise and project history
-- **Networking Contacts**: Get a comprehensive understanding of Carlo's professional background
+- **Networking Contacts**: Get a comprehensive understanding of my professional background
-- **Anyone Interested**: Discover Carlo's skills and experience in an interactive way
+- **Anyone Interested**: Discover my skills and experience in an interactive way

 ## 📞 Contact

-If you'd like to connect with Carlo directly:
+If you'd like to connect with me directly:
 - **Email**: [ctoledocarlo@gmail.com](mailto:ctoledocarlo@gmail.com)
 - **LinkedIn**: [ctoledocarlo](https://www.linkedin.com/in/ctoledocarlo/)